sibprojects/php-patterns/README.md

 The Mediator is a behavioral pattern that facilitates communication between system components.

 The Rediator removes direct connections between individual components, forcing them to communicate with each other through itself.

+## Observer
+An Observer is a behavioral pattern that allows objects to notify other objects of changes in their state.

+At the same time, Observers can freely subscribe and unsubscribe from these notifications.